 While the Free Theatre is a peer-to-peer educational program created to foster a community of artists, adult mentorship from at least one professional will be maintained for all rehearsals, master classes, workshops, and performances.
 The safety, well-being, and consistent guidance of our students is of the utmost importance at the Free Theatre.

 Master classes, taught by professionals in their field, and peer-to-peer education both are part of our educational plan.

 The Free Theatre has several boards set up to serve the students:

 Application to the company is open to students ages 13-19, with audition information posted here on our website.
 Company auditions will be held in person in late August.
-Once the company is established for the year, casting decisions will be made by the artistic team of each production (once in September and once in Dec/Jan)
+Once the company is established for the year, casting decisions will be made by the artistic team of each production (September and January)